opstrace/opstrace/docs/guides/contributor/workflows.md

 make build-and-push-controller-image
 ```

-Then create the cluster (choose provider and cluster name and config at will):
+Then create the instance (choose provider and instance name and config at will):

 ```bash
 ./build/bin/opstrace create [aws-or-gcp] [cluster-name] -c ci/cluster-config.yaml